JackBadawy/CalculatorJavaFX/README.md

    ```
 2. Open the project in your IDE.
 3. Ensure JavaFX SDK is configured in your project settings.
-4. Run the Main class to start the application.
+4. Run the FXStarter class to start the application.

 ### Goals

 Gain hands-on experience with JavaFX.
 Better understand and implement generics in Java.
 Develop a visually appealing desktop application.
+Gain experience with Maven & managing dependencies.